cse-sim/cse/doc/src/docs/input-data/foundation.md

 Foundation describes the two-dimensional relationship between ground-contact SURFACEs (i.e., **sfExCnd** = GROUND) and the surrounding ground.
 A FOUNDATION is referenced by ground-contact floor SURFACEs (see **sfFnd**).
 FOUNDATIONs are used to describe the two-dimensional features of foundation designs that cannot be captured by the typical one-dimensional CONSTRUCTIONs.
 The dimensions from the one-dimensional CONSTRUCTIONs associated with ground-contact floors and walls are automatically interpreted into the two-dimensional context.

 ![Two-dimensional context for a slab foundation](../assets/images/fd_context_slab.png)
+/// caption
+Two-dimensional context for a slab foundation
+///

 ![Two-dimensional context with below grade walls](../assets/images/fd_context_basement.png)
+/// caption
+Two-dimensional context with below grade walls
+///

 Any ground-contact wall SURFACEs in contact with the ground must refer to a Floor SURFACE object (see **sfFndFloor**) to indicate which floor shares the same ground boundary condition in the two-dimensional context.